These Fresh Cranberry Orange Shortbread Cookies are so quick and easy to make with simple ingredients.

 - Granulated sugar – for rolling the cookies into before baking.

-You can substitute dried cranberries in this recipe for the fresh cranberries.
+You can substitute dried cranberries in this orange shortbread cookies recipe for cookies with fresh cranberries.

 The cookie dough will chill for 30 minutes before baking, so you will not need to preheat your oven until that time.